The Blue Heeler: Meet this versatile, hardworking Australian cattle dog

 The Blue Heeler, also known as the Australian Cattle Dog, Queensland Heeler, or Red Heeler, was developed in Australia during the 19th century.

-The breed was created to meet the demands of Australian cattlemen who needed a robust and energetic herding dog capable of handling large herds of cattle in rough terrain.
+The breed, a member of the herding group, was developed to meet the demands of Australian cattlemen who required a robust and energetic herding dog capable of handling large herds of cattle in challenging terrain.

 Early breeders crossed the native Australian Dingo with imported herding dogs from England, such as the Smithfield and the Scottish Highland Collie.